ninabarzh/broomstick/content/posts/satir-sirt.md

 Your role now appears to be part facilitator, part therapist, part sheepdog.
 You listen to people's fears, name them out loud, and introduce the radical concept of *breathing*.

-When someone asks, "Can it get any worse?" you smile and say, "It absolutely can — but not for long."
+When someone asks, "Can it get any worse?" you smile and say, "It absolutely can, but not for long."
 Then you give them biscuits.
 Chaos is survivable if there are biscuits.

 ## Stage 2½: The transforming idea